bychen9/eQTL_colocalizer/README.md

 - Create a tissue summary CSV file (e.g., ``GTEx_v8_Tissue_Summary_with_filenames.csv`` and ``GTEx_v8_sQTL_Tissue_Summary_with_filenames.csv``) containing the tissue names, sample sizes, and file names of the tabix files corresponding to your QTL dataset.

-- Create a configuration file for each downloaded QTL dataset based on ``setup_config.R`` and ``setup_config.sh``
+- Create a configuration file for each downloaded QTL dataset based on ``setup_config.R`` and ``setup_config.sh``.

-- LD and recombination rate reference files: Need to have merge plink files (.bed, .bim, .fam) files, a filie of which samples to use, and recombination rates to generate the regional association
+- LD and recombination rate reference files: need to have merge plink files (.bed, .bim, .fam) files, a filie of which samples to use, and recombination rates to generate the regional association.
   - Recombination rate files can be downloaded from here: http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/working/20130507_omni_recombination_rates

 ### Modify path to files